 FARE has lots of great free resources for anyone who wishes to participate in the Teal Pumpkin Project.
 There are free promotional materials like signs and flyers.
 There are even free kids’ activities to download.

 You’ll find many ideas for non-food treats.
-I love the free guide to non-food Halloween treats infographic from FARE.

 Our Teal Pumpkin Project